HedvigInsurance/LokaliseClient/README.md

 }
 ```

-Inject `LocalizationService` and use `getTranslation(key, locale)` where ever you need a translated string.
+Inject `LocalizationService` and use `LokaliseRepository.getTranslation(key, locale)` where ever you need a translated string.

 ##### Resolve `Locale`
 Use `LocaleResolver.resolveLocale(acceptLanguageString)` to resolve a Locale from a [Accept-Language](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language) header